yxie91/MTL_xIV_lddmm_analysis/README.md

 |                     | # Scans              | 4.90 ± 2.05  | 4.12 ± 1.09  | 5.73 ± 1.89  | 4.90 ± 2.29  | 5.06 ± 1.63  | 3.74 ± 0.70  |
 |                     | Scan Range           | 5.69 ± 3.45  | 4.01 ± 2.28  | 3.95 ± 2.70  | 4.87 ± 3.43  | 2.95 ± 2.16  | 1.52 ± 0.91  |

-Directories for T1 and PET images after preprocessing in both datasets are summarized in table below, with shape of (170, 256, 256) and resolution $1.2 \times 1 \times 1\ $mm$^3$ for T1 images:
+Directories for T1 and PET images after preprocessing in both datasets are summarized in the table below, with shape of (170, 256, 256) and resolution $1.2 \times 1 \times 1\space mm^3$ for T1 images:

 |    Dataset     |               Directory               |                         Description                          |
 | :------------: | :-----------------------------------: | :----------------------------------------------------------: |